 2. Millennials Like Video Conferencing

 Think Facetime for business.
 To that end, companies should consider deploying video conferencing technology and providing training resources to encourage adoption across the organization.
-Not only is the video the form of remote communication that best replicates in-person meetings, it’s also a mode that’s natural for millennials.
+Not only is the video the form of remote communication that best replicates in-person meetings, but it’s also a mode that’s natural for millennials.

 As a separate West study found, more than 60 percent of millennials surveyed reported frequently using video conferencing.
 Generational preferences aside, video conferencing can optimize worker performance, with employee participants reporting being more prepared for and engaged in video conferences than audio-only alternatives.